 I really don't like it for for upholstery or carpet, because at least with fabric you can wash it and remove the hairspray residue, but you can't on these other surfaces.

-An alternative to hair spray that I typically suggest is rubbing alcohol.
+An alternative to hair spray that I typically suggest is rubbing or isopropyl alcohol.
 I suggest this anytime hairspray is called for, just because typically the active ingredient used for stain removal in such a situation is the alcohol in the hairspray.

 That is also why cheaper hairsprays actually work better for stain removal than more expensive ones -- the cheaper ones have more alcohol in them typically.